Doctor insights on:

 Blepharitis: Patients with blepharitis are just more intolerant to contact lenses.
 Lid scrubs and warm compresses can improve the blepharitis and allow you to be more tolerant to contact lenses.
 Recommend daily disposable lenses.
 Make-up makes the condition worse and daily use is not recommended but it doesn't mean that you cant.
 However, this all depends on the severity of your symptoms and condition. ...Read more

 Yes: You should use the ones that are labelled "for use with contact lenses.". ...Read more

 Need fitting: Like for halloween perhaps?
 It is generally safe to use contact lenses but even if you only use them for one day you should have an eye exam and fitting for lenses.
 This is so an appropriate curvature can be selected, and to be sure you know how to insert and remove the lens.
 I have seen people develop a corneal ulcer with less than one day of use, so there is always some risk. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can you wear contact lenses with a retinal tear?

-- Can i wear contact lenses with pink eye?
+- Can you wear contact lenses in the pool?

-- Can you snorkel with contact lenses?
+- Can you wear makeup with contact lenses?

 - Can you wear contact lenses with a stye?

 - Can you wear contact lenses with glaucoma?